RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 - When historical weather database request fails, it is returning an unsuccessful response.
 Maybe, we can ignore and leave historical weather as optional data for this case.

-- We are using objects Response and ResponseWithoutData as a simple version of Operation Result "Pattern".

 ## To do next

 - Add logs in all catch blocks and, if necessary, also for not successful ResponseWithoutData and Response objects.